Angular Momentum-Dependent Spectral Shift in Chiral Vacuum Cavities: I. Introduction

 Nevertheless, despite its advantages, using cavity quantum fluctuations to control quantum states of matter faces a major obstacle.
 Unlike real electric or magnetic fields, most quantum fluctuations inherently maintain parity symmetry (PS) and time-reversal symmetry (TRS).
 As a result, their ability to manipulate material and molecular properties is constrained.
 To induce substantial changes in material properties, it becomes essential to encode symmetry breaking into quantum fluctuations.
 In recent years, multiple works have shown the impact of discrete symmetry breaking on phenomena induced by quantum fluctuations.
-Notable examples include symmetry breaking induced anomalous Casimir forces \cite{butcher2012casimir,jiang2019axial}, chiraity selection in chemical reactions \cite{ke2022can,riso2022strong}, and topological phase transition \cite{espinosa2014semiconductor,PhysRevB.99.235156,jiang2023engineering}.
+Notable examples include symmetry breaking induced anomalous Casimir forces \cite{butcher2012casimir,jiang2019axial,dai2024universal}, {chirality selection} in chemical reactions \cite{ke2023vacuum,riso2022strong}, and topological response and phase transitions \cite{espinosa2014semiconductor,PhysRevB.99.235156,PhysRevB.106.205114,jiang2023engineering,yang2024emergent,yang2025quantum}.
 A recent work by Wilczek and the author \cite{jiang2019quantum} highlighted the combined power of symmetry breaking and quantum fluctuations.
 It shows that symmetry breaking can be transmitted from materials to their vicinity by vacuum quantum fluctuations.
-The vacuum in proximity to a symmetry-broken material was referred to as its {\it Quantum Atmosphere}.
+The vacuum in proximity to a symmetry-broken material was referred to as its {\it Quantum Atmosphere}. {For instance, a material exhibiting spontaneous time-reversal symmetry breaking will impart this property to the nearby vacuum through quantum fluctuations.
+Consequently, an atom situated within a cavity is enclosed by time-reversal symmetry breaking quantum fluctuations, as illustrated in Figure 1."}